 Philadelphia Social Security Disability Claims Process

-Obtaining Social Security Disability benefits, even for those who most deserve them, can be a long and arduous process.
+Obtaining Social Security Disability or SSI benefits, even for those most deserving, can be a long and arduous process.
 That’s why you need the experienced attorneys at Silver & Silver to guide you around the numerous pitfalls that can occur along the way, from the initial application through the receipt of your back due payments and continuing monthly checks.

 If you wish to apply on-line, click here and follow the instructions.